randomProgrammer/ctfwriteups/CSAW2015 - Sharpturn.md

 42a825de0209c287c039b52370ac690a40d838c1
 </code></pre>

 Number two on the list (272031727027) does the job!
+Two down :D

 <pre><code>
 $ git hash-object sharp.cpp
 d961f81a588fcfd5e57bbea7e17ddae8a5e61333
 </code></pre>

+^^ Checking that our modified file matches the hash specified by fsck.

 Last one.

 <pre><code>
 $ git cat-file -p f8d0839dd728cb9a723e32058dcc386070d5e3b5
 </code></pre>
-sharp.cpp again
+sharp.cpp again, this time it's on the latest commit (master)

+<pre><code>
+git checkout master --force
+</code></pre>

+There's a lot here.
+We can see just the bits which have changed between commits with 'git diff old new'.
+Additions are marked with a +, subtractions with a -... yeah...

 <pre><code>
 $ git diff d57a master